NCAR/aiml-utils/aimlutils/echo/README.md

 The model configuration will be automatically updated if and only if the name of the parameter specified in the hyperparameter configuration, optuna.parameters can be used as a nested lookup key in the model configuration file.
 For example, observe in the hyperparameter configuration file above that the named parameter **optimizer:learning_rate** contains a colon, that is downstream used to split the named parameter into multiple keys that allow us to, starting from the top of the nested tree in the model configuration file, work our way down until the relevant field is located and the trial-suggested value is substituted in.
 In this example, the split keys are ["optimizer", "learning_rate"].

 This scheme will work in general as long as the named parameter in optuna.parameters uses : as the separator, and once split, the resulting list can be used to locate the relevant field in the model configuration.

+Note that optuna has a limited range of trial parameters types; all but one them being numerical in one form or another.
+If you wanted to optimize the activation layer(s) in your neural network as in the example above, you could go about that by utilizing the "categorical" trial suggestor.
+For example, the following list of activation layer names could be specified: ["relu", "linear", "leaky", "elu", "prelu"].

 ### Custom model configuration updates